project-generator/project_generator_definitions/README.md

 This repository defines definitions for targets and mcus.
 They are used to set proper data in the tools.

-## Create a new mcu yaml definition
+## How to add a new target

-This module provides a script to extract the information needed to create a new yaml mcu definiton file.
+This module provides a script (``progendef``) to extract the information needed to create a new YAML mcu definiton file.

+Target consists of:
+- target YAML file - see Targets section below, and define your own and place it inside ``project_generator_definitions/target``
+- mcu YAML file - see MCU section below.
+Use ``progendef`` script to create a new mcu YAML file

 An example for creating mcu.yaml for lpc1768, from a project file lpc1768_blinky.ewp (IAR)